nikspyratos/toybox/README.md

   - To monitor a specific Redis connection, [you can specify the name](https://spatie.be/docs/laravel-health/v1/available-checks/redis#content-customizing-the-thresholds).
   - If you want to monitor _specific_ scheduled jobs, consider installing [spatie/laravel-schedule-monitor](https://github.com/spatie/laravel-schedule-monitor).
 - **Laravel Activity log**: Consult the [documentation](https://spatie.be/docs/laravel-activitylog/v4/introduction) to begin logging user activity for analytics.
+- **Replaces assets**: You will also want to take some time to remove the Toybox logo, links to the repository and replace any such mentions and authors with your own.
+- **Landing page**:
+  - Make sure to change the copy on the provided pages.
-- **Landing page/CMS**: Assuming these pages are static, make sure they are heavily cached.
+  - Assuming these pages are static, make sure they are heavily cached.
+  - For some projects you probably won't even need the landing page provided, so go ahead and yank it out!
 - **Queues**: Consult the [Horizon](https://laravel.com/docs/10.x/horizon) documentation on how best to use it for your queues.

 ---